It has been just over a century since Winston Churchill took command of a down at heel Scottish infantry battalion.

 Churchill swallowed his disappointment and started brushing up on his knowledge of the iconic Ayrshire poet Robert Burns.
 Many of the Scots in the battalion came from Ayrshire.
 He promised his wife Clementine, the daughter of a Scottish soldier, that he would not attempt to mimic a Scots accent.

 Churchill brought with him to the battalion 25-year-old Scottish aristocrat and cavalryman Major Archie Sinclair as second-in-command.
 The pair showed up at the RSF’s camp with two servants and a large wagon.
 The wagon’s load included a bath and a water heater.
-When Churchill first joined the Grenadier Guards he was allowed only
+When Churchill first joined the Grenadier Guards he was allowed only a spare pair of socks and his shaving kit.

 The pair had 10 days to lick the battalion into shape before it went back into the frontline.

 Churchill’s first impressions of his new command were not good.
 “This regiment is pathetic,” he wrote to Clementine.
 He described his officers to her as “small middle class Scotsmen” who although very willing and intelligent, lacked essential military experience.
-He dubbed battalion overall as “slovenly”.
+He dubbed the battalion overall as “slovenly”.

 His first meeting with his officers did not go well.
 He sat silently and stared intently at each in turn before announcing: “Gentlemen, I am now your commanding officer.
 Those of you who support me, I will look after.
 Those who go against me, I will break.
 Good afternoon gentlemen”.